HeetBhuva007/Web3_Wallet/README.md

-# 💰 SolBank – Web-based Solana Wallet
+# 💰 SolBank – Web-based Solana Devnet Wallet

 **SolBank** is a secure, Phantom-inspired, web-based wallet for the **Solana blockchain**.
 Built using **React + Vite**, it enables users to generate wallets, request SOL airdrops (Devnet), send SOL transactions, and manage multiple accounts — all in-browser.
 It uses a custom **Alchemy RPC server** and handles encrypted key storage securely.